WPCD-Workflows/documentation/source/old/isip/public/xml/newcomer_guide_intern.rst

 -----------

 Having a look to the
-`iter <http://solps-mdsplus.aug.ipp.mpg.de:8080/ITM>`__ a code must follow to finally become a part of the integrated tokamak modeling we can summarise the simplest activities you can do in ITM platform as:
+`iter <http://solps-mdsplus.aug.ipp.mpg.de:8080/EU-IM>`__ a code must follow to finally become a part of the integrated tokamak modeling we can summarise the simplest activities you can do in EU-IM platform as:

 -  code porting and developing: for this you need to know the `Gateway Development Environment <#gate>`__